 temporal parameterization of the forward or inverse problem.

-A number of machine learning-based proxy (or surrogate) models have been developed to estimate the
+A number of machine learning-based proxy models have been developed to estimate the

 reservoir behavior in subsurface energy resource applications.
 Most techniques rely on the concept of image

 translation, or pix2pix, where a target image(s) is predicted from an input image(s) [48–51], as shown in